 In September 2008, car bombings outside the U.S. embassy in Sana'a killed 18 people, including six of the assailants.

-In 2008, rising food prices in Yemen pushed an additional six percent of the country into poverty, and led to food riots starting in poorer cities.
+In 2008, rising food prices pushed an additional six percent of the country into poverty, leading to food riots in poorer cities.

 Yemen's first liquified natural gas plant began production in October 2009.

-In 2009, The Times wrote "Yemen could become first nation to run out of water,", highlighting severe water scarcity as a key challenge.
+In 2009, The Times wrote "Yemen could become first nation to run out of water," highlighting the severe water scarcity.

 In 2010, the adult literacy rate in Yemen was 64%.

-Yemen hosted the 20th Arabian Gulf Cup in Aden and Abyan in 2010, although they were defeated in all three matches.
+Yemen's biggest sports event was hosting the 20th Arabian Gulf Cup in Aden and Abyan in 2010, where Yemen was defeated in all of its first three matches of the tournament.

-In March 2011, police snipers opened fire on a pro-democracy camp in Sana'a, resulting in more than 50 deaths.
+In March 2011, police snipers opened fire on a pro-democracy camp in Sana'a, resulting in the deaths of more than 50 people.

-In October 2011, Yemeni human rights activist Tawakul Karman won the Nobel Peace Prize.
-The UN Security Council also condemned the violence in Yemen and called for a transfer of power.
+In October 2011, Yemeni human rights activist Tawakul Karman was awarded the Nobel Peace Prize, and the UN Security Council condemned the violence in Yemen and called for a transfer of power.

-On November 23, 2011, President Saleh flew to Riyadh to sign the Gulf Co-operation Council plan for political transition, agreeing to transfer the presidency to his deputy, Vice President Abdrabbuh Mansur Hadi.
+On November 23, 2011, President Saleh flew to Riyadh to sign the Gulf Co-operation Council plan for political transition, agreeing to transfer presidential powers to his deputy, Vice President Abdrabbuh Mansur Hadi.

-Since 2011, Yemen has faced a political crisis with protests against poverty, unemployment, corruption, and President Saleh's plans to eliminate presidential term limits.
+Since 2011, Yemen has been enduring a political crisis marked by protests against poverty, unemployment, corruption, and President Saleh's plan to amend the constitution.

-The 2011 Yemeni revolution followed other Arab Spring mass protests in early 2011, driven by unemployment, economic conditions, corruption, and opposition to the government's plans to modify the constitution.
+The 2011 Yemeni revolution followed other Arab Spring mass protests in early 2011, primarily against unemployment, economic conditions, and corruption.

-In February 2012, AQAP claimed responsibility for a suicide attack on the presidential palace that resulted in the death of 26 Republican Guards.
+In February 2012, AQAP claimed responsibility for a suicide attack on the presidential palace, which resulted in the deaths of 26 Republican Guards on the day President Hadi was sworn in.

-In February 2012, Hadi took office for a two-year term after winning the uncontested presidential elections and a unity government was formed.
+In February 2012, Abdrabbuh Mansur Hadi took office for a two-year term after winning the uncontested presidential elections.
+Saleh also returned in February 2012 and was granted full immunity from prosecution by parliament.

-In September 2012, a car bomb attack in Sana'a led to the death of 11 people, occurring a day after a local al-Qaeda leader was reported killed.
+In September 2012, a car bomb attack in Sana'a resulted in the deaths of 11 people, one day after a local al-Qaeda leader Said al-Shihri was reported to have been killed in the south.

 Aden International Port had ended its agreement to manage two container terminals with Dubai Ports World in 2012, due to economic decline and failure to fulfill commitments.